|

 4.5.2 |

-Develop procedures to review, approve, and manage all of your quality system documents and data.
-These procedures should ensure that:
+Develop procedures to review, approve, and manage

 Develop procedures to control electronic documents